i5ar/ifollowers/README.md

 iFollowers
 ==========

-:eyes: A *followers* tracking script for Twitter.
+A *followers* tracking script for Twitter.

 > This script was made for fun in my spare time.